tikoehle/luks-bruteforce/README.md

 ### TEST 2

+bforce.py

 The next attempt was to use multiple processes instead of threads and measure the time and rate for one cryptsetup test passphrase attempt.
-On the same server and with the default process ptiority and scheduler.
+On the same server and with the default process priority and scheduler.

 ### RESULT